thirt33n/thirt33n/README.md

-                                                            Hello There, My name is Siddharth Pradeep
+                                                            #Hello There, My name is Siddharth Pradeep

-I’m interested in learning and working in new development projects I’m currently learning back-end web development
-I’m looking to collaborate on web design and front-end projects
+I am a  computer enthusiast trying to learn and understand everything about computers, for know I am learning full-stack Web and App development